pok3r-custom/pok3r_re_firmware/README.md

 this in my free time for fun, as such there are no guarantees of progress or success.*

 ### Goals / Progress
+- POK3R
     - Extract unencrypted POK3R firmware and flash contents. **DONE**
     - Reverse engineer the POK3R firmware and update procedure. **DONE**
     - Application to write new firmware to POK3R over USB. **WIP**
+- POK3R RGB
     - Extract unencrypted POK3R RGB firmware and flash contents. **DONE**
     - Reverse engineer the POK3R RGB firmware and update procedure. **WIP**
     - Application to write new firmware to POK3R RGB over USB. *TODO*
+- New Firmware
     - Open-source firmware compatible with POK3R and POK3R RGB. *TODO*
         - Firmware can be installed from Vortex firmware over USB (no hardware required).
         - Firmware can be rolled back with Votex firmware update application.

 ### POK3R Firmware Patch
 A very small firmware patch will allow the contents of the flash storage to be read out over USB,